sebilune/floppa-page/README.md

-# basic-landing-page
+# Floppa Landing Page
-Modern, minimalist landing page as a FlexBox course project.
+Modern, minimalist landing page as my last FlexBox course project.
 Made with with easy-to-navigate HTML and CSS.